bbauska/Coursera-Bootstrap/readme.md

 This is a very good node package that is very useful for this purpose.

-Let\'s set up this light server.
+Let&apos;s set up this light server.

 To do that, add the prompt.
 Type in NPM install.

-Notice, if you want NPM to install a node package, this is how you\'re going to invoke it and then you\'d say lite-server.
+Notice, if you want NPM to install a node package, this is how you&apos;re going to invoke it and then you&apos;d say lite-server.

 And then, we also want to save the fact that our project is using the lite server.
 So we will save this information in the package.json file.

-To do that, you\'re going to type in \-- save-dev.
+To do that, you&apos;re going to type in \-- save-dev.
 Now the save-dev option specifies that this lite server is used for development dependency for our project.

 If you are installing a node module on which your project is directly dependent on, then you would install it by simply saying \--save option.

-Let\'s go ahead and install it.
+Let&apos;s go ahead and install it.

 And you wait patiently for the installation to take place.
-It\'ll take all of a few minutes for that to complete its installation.
+It&apos;ll take all of a few minutes for that to complete its installation.

 Once that is installed, then you would immediately notice when you look